 A benefit that pays back: Financial planning for your peopleMary Bear Hughes

-When we set up our recent panel discussion on Financial Planning for the Nonprofit Professional with COUNTRY Financial, we knew the topic would touch a chord; but even we were surprised when registration nearly doubled our 40-person design.
-Of course, we made room for everyone to join in on our conversation exploring how financial planning benefits can play an important role in retention planning, specific planning tools available, and the finance questions on attendees’ minds.
+When we set up our recent panel discussion on Financial Planning for the Nonprofit Professional with COUNTRY Financial, we knew the proposition would touch a chord with many: a conversation exploring how financial planning benefits can play an important role in retention planning, specific planning tools available, and the finance questions on attendees’ minds.
+But even we were surprised when registration nearly doubled our 40-person design!

 It isn’t hard to understand the enthusiasm for personal financial planning advice among our audience of nonprofit pros: We all need a way to offset the well-accepted (but still uncomfortable) fact that nonprofit salaries trail those in other industries.